 It is essential that all items of clothing worn by students or personal property brought to school are named with the child's first and last name.
 This ensures that if an item is misplaced it can returned.

 Students are discouraged from bringing toys and special items from home to play with at recess and lunch time.
 These items may cause some conflict in the yard, or distress if they are lost or misplaced.
-Students are encouraged to build on their social skills, to make up games with their friends, to be active, use the school provided equipment, and enjoy the fresh air during breaks.
+Students are encouraged to build on their social skills, to make up games with their friends, to be active on our playgrounds and open spaces, use the school provided equipment, and enjoy the fresh air during breaks.
+If personal items are brought to school, they are the responsibility of the owner.

 The Department of Education & Training (DET) does not hold insurance for personal property brought to schools, and it will generally not pay for any loss or damage to such property.